March 14, 2018

 Print

-Irish Cream and Chocolate Bundt Cake with a Dark Chocolate Glaze
+Chocolate Irish Cream Bundt Cake

 This cake is my new favorite Saint Patrick’s Day tradition…a rich chocolate cake with a hint of Irish Cream and a delicious chocolate glaze.